box/developer.box.com/guides/authentication/select.md

 Server-side authentication with App Tokens is the ideal authentication method for apps that:

-- Work in an environment that either has no user model, or has users that don't have Box accounts
+- work in an environment that either has no user model, or has users without Box accounts
-- Want to use their own identity system
+- use their own identity management system
-- Don't want users to have to know that they are using Box
+- do not want users to know they are using Box
-- Want to store data in the application's Service Account and not a user's account
+- store data within the application's Service Account and not a user's account

 </Message>